I-Info/BingLite/README.md

 *No more Microsoft Edge, no more Chromium/Electron!*

 ## Download
-The latest pre-built application in [release page](https://github.com/I-Info/BingLite/releases).
+See the latest build in [release page](https://github.com/I-Info/BingLite/releases).

 ## How to use
 1. Prepare:
-   - A Microsoft account **with access to new Bing**.
+   - A Microsoft account.
    - Network proxy (necessary in some regions, such as China)
 2. Sign in to your Microsoft account.
 3. **Reload** the page after logging in.